xiaonilee/xiaonilee.github.io/content/about.md

 `Keep Learning`- Learn more and more advanced technologies/methods and read science papers to keep up with the cutting-edge research.

-`Keep Thinking`- Think how to apply advanced technologies/methods to research work.
+`Keep Thinking`- Think how to apply advanced technologies/methods to high level research work.

 <!--more-->